burgwyn/pyspark-on-kubernetes/README.md

 local:///opt/spark/examples/src/main/python/pi.py
 ```

 The deployment command above will deploy the Docker image, using the ServiceAccount created above.
 It will spawn 5 executor instances and execute an example application, [pi.py](https://raw.githubusercontent.com/apache/spark/master/examples/src/main/python/pi.py), that is present on the base PySpark installation.
+Additional [configuration options](https://spark.apache.org/docs/latest/running-on-kubernetes.html#configuration) are available to run in a specific namespace, label Pods, etc.

 ### Results